WhatsApp/proxy/README.md

 1. 80: Standard web traffic (HTTP)
 2. 443: Standard web traffic, encrypted (HTTPS)
 3. 5222: Jabber protocol traffic (WhatsApp default)
-4. 587 or 7777: *.whatsapp.net traffic including media
+4. 587 or 7777: *.whatsapp.net traffic including media (HTTPS)

 There are also ports configured which accept incoming [proxy headers](https://www.haproxy.com/blog/use-the-proxy-protocol-to-preserve-a-clients-ip-address/) (version 1 or 2) on connections.
 If you have a network load balancer you can preserve the client IP address if you want.